 gcloud command-line tool:

-gcloud beta container clusters create CLUSTER_NAME \ --release-channel=rapid \ --machine-type N2D_MACHINE_TYPE \ --enable-confidential-nodes
+gcloud beta container clusters create CLUSTER_NAME \ --release-channel=RELEASE_CHANNEL \ --machine-type N2D_MACHINE_TYPE \ --enable-confidential-nodes

 Replace the following: